AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - The `keyref` used in a topic title derived from a keyword map does not appear in the TOC or topic tab after saving, even after a browser refresh.
 (GUIDES-45799)
 - Opening a review task in the Editor using Side-by-Side view for the commented version, displays the version as None instead of the associated version for the topic.
 (GUIDES-45127)
 - When accessing the Review task page, page breaks between topics are not displayed, resulting in the continuous rendering of content sections.
 (GUIDES-46777)
-- For a review task in the Side-by-Side view for the commented version, the comment panel is slightly left-shifted relative to the corresponding content.
-(GUIDES-46061)
+- The review page styling is not consistent with the New Editor experience, resulting in an inconsistent visual experience (GUIDES-46061)

 ## Asset management